 Most children only get a sense of their parents’ work life once per year on Take Your Child to Work Day.
 But for Nadia Nelson, it was a daily occurrence.
-Her mom worked as a live-in supervisor at ACR Homes, where Nelson grew up, sharing daily life with her mom as well as the residents that she considered part of her family.
+Her mom worked as a live-in supervisor at ACR Homes, where Nadia grew up, sharing daily life with her mom as well as the residents that she considered part of her family.

-“It worked out pretty great for my mom, since the residents were able to entertain me, and I them,” Nelson remembers.
+“It worked out pretty great for my mom, since the residents were able to entertain me, and I them,” Nadia remembers.
 “I especially remember watching cartoons with them, arm wrestling with them and going to Christmas parties. … It was a great place to grow up.”

 Those experiences would be the spark of a lifelong interest in healthcare that’s led her to her current roles: University of Minnesota pre-med student and shift supervisor with Arthur’s Senior Care, sister company of ACR Homes.
 Her long-term goal?
 To become an OB/GYN and possibly work with people with disabilities.